jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 ### No binding

 A class with no `@requests` binding plays no part in the Flow.
-The request will simply pass through without any processing.
+The request simply passes through without any processing.

 ## Arguments